NethServer/ns8-docs/webtop.rst

 .. image:: _static/webtop-doc_cloud1.png

-Follow the wizard to generate the link, use field :guilabel:`date` to set the deadline.
+Follow the wizard to generate the link, use the field :guilabel:`date` to set the deadline.

 .. image:: _static/webtop-doc_cloud2.png